NOAA-EMC/hpc-stack/docs/source/hpc-notes.rst

 5. Create a new module template at the appropriate place in the modulefiles directory, using exising files as a template

-6. Update ``README.md`` to include the name of the new library or package
+6. Update the `HPC Components <HPCComponents>` file to include the name of the new library or package

 Configuring for a new HPC
 ---------------------------